Simulation-With-Python/Simulation_single_server/README.md

 ## About this Project

-In this project we are trying to simulate a single server banking system.
-We have used **Poisson and Exponential distribution** for some random variables to generate interarrival time and service time respectively.
-Running the simulation for 20 customers so far.
+In this project, we are trying to simulate a single-server banking system.
+We have used Poisson and Exponential distribution for some random variables to generate interarrival time and service time respectively.
+Simulating 20 customers so far.

 ## Procedure

-  - Now, we have to consider a single server for simulate the bank system.
+  -Now, we have to consider a single server to simulate the bank system.

-  - We have to initaial inter arrival time and service time first.
+  - We have to initial inter-arrival time and service time first.

-  - Consider poission as inter arrival time and exponential as service time generate 20 random values.
+  - Consider poison as inter-arrival time and exponential as service time generate 20 random values.

-  - The generate arrival time, time service end, time service begin,waiting time,time spend in system & idle time step by step.
+  - The generate arrival time, time service end, time service begins, waiting time, time spends in system & idle time step by step.

-  - The value generating equations are given in the code section.
+  - The value-generating equations are given in the code section.

-  - The single channel queuing model can be fitted in situations where the following seven conditions are fulfilled:
+  - The single-channel queuing model can be fitted in situations where the following seven conditions are fulfilled:

   - The number of arrivals per unit of time is described by poisson distribution.
 The mean arrival rate is denoted by λ.

   - The service time has exponential distribution.
 The average service rate is denoted by μ.

-  - Arrivals are from infinite population.
+  - Arrivals are from an infinite population.

   - The queue discipline is FIFO, that is, the customers are served on a first come first serve basis.

   - There is only a single service station.

-  - The mean arrival rate is less than the mean service rate .
+  - The mean arrival rate is less than the mean service rate.

   - The waiting space available for customers in the queue is infinite.